Murray-Watt/java/documents/streamTutorials.md

 IntStream, LongStream, and DoubleStream streams.
 The examples cover operations like summing, averaging, and finding minimum and maximum values in streams of primitive types.

+## Using Binary Operators with Streams

+BinaryOperator<T>: Represents an operation upon two operands of the same type, producing a result of the same type as the operands.

+IntBinaryOperator: Represents an operation upon two int-valued operands and producing an int-valued result.

+LongBinaryOperator: Represents an operation upon two long-valued operands and producing a long-valued result.

+DoubleBinaryOperator: Represents an operation upon two double-valued operands and producing a double-valued result.